amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 3.9190
 ```

 These correspond both with the eigenvalues from armadillos diagonalizer and with the analytical ones.
-Time spent on the different solvers as well as the maximum non-diagonal element and number of rotations can be found by running the program [main.exe](https://github.com/amundmr/Project-2/blob/master/Code/Buckling_beam/main.exe).
+Time spent on the different solvers as well as the maximum non-diagonal element and number of rotations can be found by running the program [`main.exe`](https://github.com/amundmr/Project-2/blob/master/Code/Buckling_beam/main.exe).

-## 4.2 Quantum mechanics eigenvalue calculations
+## 4.2 Quantum mechanics eigenvalue calculations {#sec:quant-result}

-The investigation of a sufficient amount of integration points $N$, with the program in [/Code/Quantum-case/](https://github.com/amundmr/Project-2/tree/master/Code/Quantum-case), gave us the plot shown in figure @fig:qfig1.
+The investigation of a sufficient amount of integration points $N$, with the program in [`/Code/Quantum-case/`](https://github.com/amundmr/Project-2/tree/master/Code/Quantum-case), gave us the plot shown in figure @fig:qfig1 on the next page.

 ![Shows time spent and average error vs number of integration points, $N$](../Images/int-points-plot.png){#fig:qfig1}

-The investigation of the best approximation to infinity gave us the plot shown in figure @fig:qfig2.
+The investigation of the best approximation to infinity gave us the plot shown in figure @fig:qfig2 on page 10.

 ![Shows time spent and average error vs approximation of infinity](../Images/rho_approx_plot.png){#fig:qfig2}